Get Schooled

 How to Complete the FAFSA

-The Free Application for Federal Student Aid (FAFSA) for the 2024-2025 academic year is now open!
-If you need $$$ for college, completing the FAFSA is the most important, reliable way to get it.
-Here's everything you need to know to complete the FAFSA!
+The Free Application for Federal Student Aid (FAFSA) for the 2025-2026 academic year is open!
+If you need money for college, completing the FAFSA is the most important and reliable way to increase your chances of receiving it.
+We share a step-by-step guide on how to complete the FAFSA!

 (Lee este artículo en español aquí!)

-Before you get started, you and your contributors will need to create StudentAid.gov accounts (FSA IDs) to access the application.
+Before you get started, you and your contributors will need to create StudentAid.gov accounts (formerly known as FSA IDs) to access the application.
 A contributor is anyone who is required to provide information on the FAFSA.
 Contributors are:

 • Student (that’s you)